January 29, 2024 • 8 minute read •

 A summary of these beliefs:

-• Data platforms are heterogeneous – Each data platform needs to accommodate a variety of data storage and processing tools.
+- Data platforms are heterogeneous – Data platform need to accommodate a variety of languages, data storage, and compute.

-• Data platforms should be monolithic – There should be one data platform per organization, not one per team.
+- Data platforms should be unified – There should be one data platform per organization, not one per team.
 The benefits of wide access to data, a standardized metadata and control plane, and data platform leverage are worth the costs of integrating everyone underneath a single roof.

 These beliefs have heavily influenced Dagster’s architecture.
 Tools necessarily reflect the environments that they’re intended to operate in and the usage patterns that they’re intended to facilitate.